Brain Tumour Clinical Trials

 Once the trial protocol has permission to go ahead it happens in stages:

-• Phase 1 trials look at whether a trial treatment is safe or has any harmful effects.
-The research team will also find out the best dose to use.
+- Phase 1 trials look at whether a trial treatment is safe or has any harmful effects.
+The research team will also find out the best dose (if relevant) to use.
 This usually involves a small group of people.

 • Phase 4 trials are carried out after a treatment has been shown to work and has been licensed.
 In this phase researchers collect information about side effects, safety and the long term risks and benefits of a treatment.